knative/func/docs/reference/func_delete.md

 ### Options

 ```
   -a, --all string         Delete all resources created for a function, eg. Pipelines, Secrets, etc. (Env: $FUNC_ALL) (allowed values: "true", "false") (default "true")
   -c, --confirm            Prompt to confirm all configuration options (Env: $FUNC_CONFIRM)
   -h, --help               help for delete
+  -n, --namespace string   The namespace in which to delete.
+(Env: $FUNC_NAMESPACE)
   -p, --path string        Path to the project directory (Env: $FUNC_PATH) (default ".")
 ```

 ### Options inherited from parent commands

 ```
-  -n, --namespace string   The namespace on the cluster used for remote commands.
-By default, the namespace func.yaml is used or the currently active namespace if not set in the configuration.
-(Env: $FUNC_NAMESPACE)
   -v, --verbose   Print verbose logs ($FUNC_VERBOSE)
 ```

 ### SEE ALSO